HaojHuang/Edge-Grasp-Network/README.md

 If you want to generate the data by your own, you need to refer the readme here.
-Otherwise, go directly to the 'discovery' directory.
+Otherwise, go directly to the `discovery` directory.

 ## Installation
 **Step 1.** Recommended: install `conda` with Python 3.7 (vtk doesn't support 3.8)